vottundev/qubic-game-proposal/README.md

 ## Proposed Deliverables
 The following items will be delivered as part of the Qubic Mini-Game development:
 1. **Game Production:**
-   - Game concept and logic.
+   - Game concept and logic
-   - Frontend and backend development.
+   - Frontend and backend development
-   - Infrastructure setup and deployment.
+   - Infrastructure setup and deployment
 2. **Initial Marketing Integration:** Qubic-branded assets, tasks, and missions.
 3. **Initial Community Engagement:** Initial user base from our existing network.